|Vertical drop:||900 feet|

 Updated one year ago by rjsherrin

-Updated one year ago by Laurel Hill Crazie
+Updated 2 years ago by Laurel Hill Crazie

 Updated 2 years ago by imp